newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 title: Tales of the Crimson Foes
 ---

-The Tales of the Crimson Foes, *a compilation of red team stories*.
+The Tales of the Crimson Foes
+*A compilation of red team stories*

 {:refdef: style="text-align: center;"}